yoongkang/nardis/README.md

 # Current status

+Still not production-ready.

-This API is *extremely* experimental, and is subject to change at any time.
+This API is currently experimental, and is subject to change at any time.

-I do not recommend using it for production purposes, but I would love to get feedback.
+As such, please don't use this for production applications yet.

+However, please do play around with it.
+Any feedback at this stage is welcome as the API becomes more stable.

 # Requirements

-Written with Python 3.7, no guarantee it will work on earlier versions (although I think 3.6 would work fine).
+Python 3.6+

 # Installation